PlantWhenNow

 Loamy Soil (Ideal)

-• Characteristics: Balance of sand, silt, clay with good organic matter
+• Characteristics: Balance of sand, silt, and clay with good organic matter

 • Maintenance: Annual compost addition, regular soil testing, crop rotation